-In the nail-biting final, Smith went head-to-head with the Slovakian, battling fiercely to take the Gold from Vadovicova.
+In the nail-biting final, Smith went head-to-head with the Slovakian, battling fiercely to take the gold from Vadovicova.

 After the final, an excited Smith said she was very happy with her result.

-National Para-Shooting coach Miro Sipek praised Smith’s performance.
+Head Coach Miro Sipek praised Smith’s performance.

 “This is a great result, and I’m very happy with Natalie’s performance.
 She has proved once again that she belongs amidst the very best in the world.”

 By Shooting Australia